Questions Swirl A Day After DR Congo coup Attempt - UrduPoint

 But they "could not identify the home" of Suminwa and had not been able to find Bemba at his residence, leading them to Kamerhe's home and the Palais de la Nation, he added.

+The ECiDe party of opposition figure Martin Fayulu pointed on Monday night to questions surrounding what they termed the "alleged attempted coup d'etat".

+People are "right to wonder what the next pretence will be", the party said in a statement signed by secretary general Devos Kitoko.

-"Politicians stop distracting us, life is already very hard in this country," Maman Ndosi, a bread and avocado seller told AFP, sitting in front of her merchandise in Gombe district.
+"Politicians, stop distracting us, life is already very hard in this country," bread and avocado seller Maman Ndosi told AFP, sitting in front of her merchandise in Gombe district.

 "I'm not afraid, because I've already seen more than this joke!" added the mother who, like many Congolese people, is very sceptical of official information.